-November is all about senior pets and we are more than willing to do our part in celebrating.
-This month is Adopt a Senior Pet Month and National Senior Pet Month.
+November celebrates senior pets with two different recognition events: Adopt-a-Senior-Pet Month and National Senior Pet Month.
 We love all this attention on senior pets.
-Here are the reasons why senior dogs are great, why you need a senior dog and how to keep them happy and healthy!
+Here are the reasons why senior dogs are great, why you need a senior dog in your home.
+Plus, how to keep them happy and healthy!

 - With Age Comes Wisdom.
 Senior dogs are already house trained.
 This, by far, is the best benefit.
 No worries about house training as they already know the drill.